LiamJCates/Programming-Notes/Algorithms/Trees/AVL/AVL.md

  /
 b

+Where b has BF of 0, c has BF of 1, and a has BF of -2

-After rotations all tree will have the form
+After rotations all trees will have the form

   b
  / \